KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 -   Uses a `selector` (with `matchLabels`) to identify the Pods it manages.
 -   Includes a `template` section defining the specification for the Pods it should create.
 -   **Note:** Directly managing ReplicaSets is not recommended.
 Use Deployments instead.
+-   **Purpose:** Maintains a constant number of Pod instances to prevent application downtime if a Pod fails.
+-   **Key Functions:** Automatically replaces failed Pods, scales up if instances are below the target, and scales down if there are too many.
+-   **Benefits:** Improves reliability, enables load balancing, and facilitates scaling.
+-   **When to Use:** Choose ReplicaSets when you don't need automatic Pod upgrades (use Deployments for that) or when implementing custom upgrade logic.
+For batch jobs, prefer the `Job` resource.
+For running a Pod on every node, use `DaemonSet`.

 **Example ReplicaSet YAML:**
 ```yaml